playcanvas/developer.playcanvas.com/.github/CONTRIBUTING.md

 ### External projects

-Usually tutorials require a PlayCanvas project.
+Usually, tutorials require a PlayCanvas project.
 Please transfer ownership of any related projects to user `playcanvas`.
 Steps to transfer projects can be [found here in the documentation](https://developer.playcanvas.com/en/user-manual/profile/projects/#transfer-project-ownership).

 ### Code examples